willbillm/Practice-Log-server/README.md

 The server should now be fully functional and the information entered on the client end will be saved in your MongoDB cluster.

+Client:

+Refer to the repository 'Practice-Log-client' for instructions on setting up the front end of the app.